 The exhibit is a short walk from Exit 6 of Kayabacho Station.
 Adult tickets (high school students and up) are 1,600 yen and children’s (over age 3 through middle school) are 1,000 yen.
 You can also buy tickets ahead of time at Lawson’s or Loppi in Ministops.

-Note: the exhibition closes at 11 pm the day before a national holiday and 7 pm on national holidays.To prevent the spread of COVID-19, many events have been canceled.
+Note: the exhibition closes at 11 pm the day before a national holiday and 7 pm on national holidays.Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.